F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: Multiple s and Higgsing

 \subsection{Multiple $U(1)$s and Rational Sections}

-The set of rational sections, $\sigma_i$, in an elliptic fibration generate the Mordell-Weil group, which is a finitely generated abelian group \be \mathbb{Z}^n \oplus \Gamma \,, \ee where $n$ is the number of rational sections in the fibration and $\Gamma$ is the discrete part of the Mordell-Weil group, which we do not consider here.
-The zero-section $\sigma_0$ is the origin of the Mordell-Weil group, and $\sigma_i$, $i=1, \cdots, n$, are the generators of the free part.
+The set of rational sections, $\sigma_i$, in an elliptic fibration generate the Mordell--Weil group, which is a finitely generated abelian group \be \mathbb{Z}^n \oplus \Gamma \,, \ee where $n$ is the number of rational sections in the fibration and $\Gamma$ is the discrete part of the Mordell--Weil group, which we do not consider here.
+The zero-section $\sigma_0$ is the origin of the Mordell--Weil group, and $\sigma_i$, $i=1, \cdots, n$, are the generators of the free part.

-The key point to note is that our analysis for one rational section applies independently to each generator of the free part of the Mordell-Weil group.
+The key point to note is that our analysis for one rational section applies independently to each generator of the free part of the Mordell--Weil group.
 The set of configurations for each section in an $I_k \rightarrow I_{k+1}$ enhancement is therefore just given by those in figures \ref{fig:InFib1} and \ref{fig:InFib2}, where the section, $\sigma_i$, is taken to intersect $F_{m_i}$ in codimension one.
 One can then construct the Shioda map, $S(\sigma_i)$ for each section, which defines the generator of the abelian gauge factor $U(1)_i$.
 Let us consider an example with two additional rational sections, $\sigma_1$ and $\sigma_2$, where the codimension one fiber type is $I_5^{(0|1||2)}$, as depicted in figure \ref{fig:MultiU1s}.
 For each phase, the possible charges for $\bf \bar{5}$ matter under $U(1)_1$, are given in figure \ref{fig:0s1Charges} (modulo the fully wrapped configurations).
 To each of these one can overlay a configuration for $\sigma_2$ in the same phase and compute the charge under $U(1)_2$ by intersection $C^{\pm}$ with

 Further, consider $\sigma_1$ such that $q_{\bf \bar{5}} = -4$ in the phase where $F_2$ splits.
 This is shown in figure \ref{fig:MultiU1s}.
 This configuration can be combined with any one of the three possible configurations for $\sigma_2$, each of which gives a different charge under $U(1)_2$.
 Repeating this for every configuration in all phases gives the full set of charges for this codimension one fiber.
 Following this procedure we determine all possible combinations, and it can be shown that all known explicit realizations of models with multiple $U(1)$ factors form a subclass of the models obtained here.